 To enable One Wire support add the following line to the end of

-After this follow the One Wire Sensor component page.
+After this follow the One Wire Sensor integration page.